 Choosing the right car is just the starting point.
 These additional strategies can reduce your costs further:

 Never purchase a car without getting insurance quotes first.
-Here's the process:
+Here is the process:

 Insurance groups are only part of the calculation.
 Your age, location, occupation, and driving history all affect your final quote.
-A group 1 car won't necessarily be cheapest for every driver.
+A group 1 car won't necessarily be cheapest for every driver - always compare car insurance quotes via Brumble to see what you would actually pay.

 | Driver type | Recommended cars | Why |